CERNatschool/particle-rate-plotter/README.md

 a time profile of the number of clusters detected per unit time?_

-## The unit tests
+## 6) The unit tests

 Testing code to make sure it's running as expected is always a good idea.
 We've provided code to run some **unit tests** on some of the Python objects used in the scripts here.
+These test files are found in the different subfolders and begin with `test_`.
 If you have `nose` installed, you cam run these unit tests with:

 ```bash